SystemsGenetics/gene-oracle/README.md

 # Gene Oracle
 This repository contains all code, scripts, and other for the Gene Oracle project.
-Gene Oracle is an ongoing research effort to effectively classify RNA expression level data from the Genotype-Tissue Expression project, located [here](https://gtexportal.org/home/).
-Running models from this repo requires a downloaded version of the RNA-seq data Gene TPM's, located [here](https://gtexportal.org/home/datasets) (a sign-in is required to download the dataset for privacy reasons).
+Gene Oracle is an ongoing research effort to discover biomarker genes given RNA expression data.
+The data is expected to be preprocessed and in numpy float format with rows being genes (features) and columns being samples (each data point being an RNA expression level).
+Additionally, a list of genes, also in numpy format, is expected as input in the same order in which the float data is constructed.
+Finally, a json file containing class names and number of samples per class, in sample order, is required.

 ## Requirements and Setup
 Create a virtual environment with anaconda3 on Clemson's Palmetto Cluster: